Tearmoon Empire

 is a Japanese light novel series written by Nozomu Mochitsuki.
 The series began publication on the novel posting website Shōsetsuka ni Narō in August 2018; it was later acquired by TO Books, who are publishing the series in print with illustrations by Gilse.
 A manga adaptation, illustrated by Mizu Morino, began serialization on the Comic Corona manga website in August 2019.
-An anime television series adaptation by Silver Link is set to premiere in 2023.
+An anime television series adaptation by Silver Link aired from October to December 2023.

 Plot

-At the collapsed Tearmoon Empire, 20 years old Princess Mia, who was scorned as the selfish princess, was executed through guillotine.
-Instead of dying, she awakens to find herself back in her 12 year old body.
+At the collapsed Tearmoon Empire, 20-year-old Princess Mia Luna Tearmoon, who was scorned as a selfish princess, was executed through guillotine.
+However, instead of dying, she awakens to find herself back in her 12-year-old body, initially believing the event to be a dream, before finding her diary covered in her blood from the execution and containing the entries she made prior to the event.
 Pleading to avoid the execution at all cost, she decides to rebuild the empire.
-As such, she would "put her own safety first."
+As such, she would "put her own safety first".
 Her supposedly selfish action, mixed with her knowledge from her first life, somehow charms the people around her instead as she works hard to turn her enemies in her first life to be her allies.